fbpx

 Hurricanes

 I’ve been in 3 minor hurricanes and one major.
 On the spectrum, the major hurricane was life-altering.
-Hurricane Irma was a category 5 storm and I witnessed the eye first hand.
+Hurricane Irma was a category 5 storm and I witnessed the eye firsthand.
 It’s a series of blog posts all its own.

 img 6815

 Smaller storms are like party storms.
 They are a spectacle and can be fun.
-A day off work to watch mother nature sneeze.
-These storms are rare but are getting bigger and more frequent but would not sway my decision to live in the Virgin Islands.
+A day off work to watch Mother Nature sneeze.
+These storms are rare but are getting bigger and more frequent, but would not sway my decision to live in the Virgin Islands.

 p1020684